-All programs are taught in English for successful completion of the application, International College of Beauty Arts & Sciences, interview process and completion of instruction are in English, the student must be able to speak, read, and write in English Language proficiency is documented by:
+All programs are taught in English for successful completion of the application, International College of Beauty Arts & Sciences, interview process and completion of instruction are in English, the student must be able to speak, read, and write in English Language.
+The level of language proficiency should be at a 10^{th} grade level and documented by:

-- 1) The admissions interview - 2) Receipt of prior education documentation as stated in the admission policy.
+- 1) A high school transcript, diploma or GED - 2) The admissions interview - 3) Receipt of prior education documentation as stated in the admission policy.